 Many problems with the inconsistent interpretation of the current directives have been highlighted recently.
 This has been detrimental to the confidence of patients, consumers and healthcare professionals.

 Therefore, the EU have put the new MDR into place to prevent such problems from transpiring again.
 This hopes to strengthen the safety procedures surrounding all medical devices available within the EU.
 As a result, the new regulations will ensure:

 1.)
 A consistently high level of health and safety protection for EU citizens using products.

 2.)
 Free and fair trade of products throughout the EU.

 3.)
 The adaptation of EU legislation to the important technological and scientific progress taking place in this sector.

-To find out more about how Perfectus Biomed can support research and development programmes relating to infection control on medical devices, and to see the range of standard test methodologies that we offer, please visit our website.
+To find out more about how Perfectus Biomed can support research and development programmes relating to infection control on medical devices, please visit our website.